KCNC-TV: CBS switch and ownership (1995–present)

-In 2003, KCNC changed its on-air branding to "CBS 4" (the logo seen above similar in style to that of Los Angeles sister duopoly of KCBS-TV/KCAL-TV) to comply with the network mandated branding conventions (although it retained the longtime News 4 title for its newscasts until 2005, when the newscasts were rebranded as CBS 4 News).

 The station was featured in the 2007 film Blades of Glory; along with other Denver area stations, it has also been mentioned on the Colorado-set Comedy Central series South Park.
 In one episode, Ron Zappolo is referenced as still being with channel 4 (although at the time, Zappolo served as evening anchor at KDVR).

 KCNC became the last of the "big 3" stations in Denver to start a digital subchannel, launching Decades on January 23, 2015.
 On July 24, 2018, CBS and Weigel Broadcasting announced the creation of the Start TV subchannel which launched on September 3, 2018.

-In March 2023, the station rebranded as "CBS Colorado", as part of a rebranding affecting all of the CBS owned-and-operated stations.
-At that time the newscasts were rebranded as CBS News Colorado, based off the streaming service of the same name.
+In March 2023, the station rebranded as "CBS Colorado", as part of a rebranding of all of the CBS owned-and-operated stations.
+At that time the newscasts were rebranded as CBS News Colorado, which was already the name of KCNC-TV's streaming news service.

 Programming

-As an owned-and-operated station, KCNC-TV clears the entire CBS network schedule; however, it is one of the few CBS stations that airs the CBS Weekend News (the Saturday and Sunday editions of the CBS Evening News) a half-hour earlier than most affiliates due to its hour-long 5:00 p.m. newscast (aligning it with the program's recommended timeslot in the Central Time Zone) and CBS Saturday Morning (the Saturday edition of CBS Mornings) two hours earlier than most CBS stations (aligning it with the program's recommended timeslot in the Eastern Time Zone).
+As an owned-and-operated station, KCNC-TV clears the entire CBS network schedule; however, it is one of the few CBS stations that airs the CBS Weekend News (the Saturday and Sunday editions of the CBS Evening News) a half-hour earlier than most affiliates due to its hour-long 5 p.m. newscast (aligning it with the program's recommended timeslot in the Central Time Zone) and CBS Saturday Morning (the Saturday edition of CBS Mornings) two hours earlier than most CBS stations (aligning it with the program's recommended timeslot in the Eastern Time Zone).